 Comparability - Class of worker categories have remained consistent since the implementation of the ACS in 1996.
+The 1996-1998 ACS class of worker question had a response category for "Active duty U.S. Armed Forces member" within the class of worker question.
+Beginning with the 1999 ACS through the 2019 ACS, the Active Duty check box was added to the employer name questionnaire item.
+As result of the 2016 ACS Content Test and beginning with 2019 ACS, the Active Duty check box was removed from the employer name question and was added back as a response category to the class of worker question.

-The 1996-1998 ACS class of worker question had an additional response category for "Active duty U.S. Armed Forces member" in order to assist industry and occupation coders in assigning proper industry codes for active duty military.
-People who selected this category were tabulated as Federal government workers.
-Active duty U.S. Armed Forces have been coded as Federal government workers from 1996 to 2014.
+Throughout the changes, Active duty U.S. Armed Forces have been coded as Federal government workers from 1996 to the present.